openhab/openhabian/docs/openhabian.md

 - Connect to the openHAB Log Viewer (frontail): [http://openhab:9001](http://openhab:9001)
 - If you encounter any setup problem, [please continue here](#successful)

-You can stop reading now.
-openHABian has installed and configured your openHAB system and you can start to use it right away.
+You can stop reading now, openHABian has installed and configured your openHAB system and you can start to use it right away.
-If you want to get in touch with the system or want to install one of the previously mentioned optional features, you can come back here later.
+If you want to get in touch with the system or want to install one of the previously mentioned optional features, come back here later.

 Ready for more?
 [Connect to your Raspberry Pi SSH console](https://www.raspberrypi.org/documentation/remote-access/ssh/windows.md) using the username `openhabian` and password `openhabian`.